luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/12-the-pandora-gates.md

 ## The Fissure Gate

 While all those gates may be in hypercorp hands, Fissure Gate has the distinction of being the only gate run by autonomists.
 Fissure is on Oberon, an icy moon of Uranus.
 An anarchist collective known as Love and Rage protects and operates the Fissure facility and the associated spaceport/outpost known as Chat Noir.
-Most of this complex is under Oberon's ice, with a series of surface domes capping it off.
+Most of this complex is under Oberon’s ice, with a series of surface domes capping it off.
 One of those domes is composed of pieces of what is believed to be an alien spaceship hull, found in the orbit of an otherwise unremarkable exoplanet.
 Known as the _Enemy Mine_, that dome houses the best saloon in the Uranian system and a respectable stock of anarchist microbrews.
 The gate itself is 500 meters down, in a subsurface fissure complex reached by elevators.

 Chat Noir is a main stopover for long-haul shipping in and out of the Uranian system, so it gets a lot of traffic.
 The consistent influx keeps the area diverse, but it also means the autonomists have developed a healthy suspicion of outsiders who don’t align with their ideals.
 I say healthy because I’ve seen how the Pathfinder execs lick their lips at that gate.
 They would spread stories about how Love and Rage will bump half the schedule to rescue any halfcocked gatecrasher who got in over their head, as if that was a bad thing.
 That characterization is partially correct, the anarchists will accommodate emergencies within reason, and they have built-in wiggle-room in their timetables.